 Eliminating clutter gives your brain the impression that there’s more room for you to move around during your Zoom event.

 If the space you’re presenting in makes it difficult to clear off clutter, you could find a plain wall to present against.
 And if that’s not an option, you can use a clean virtual Zoom background.
 Keeping your surroundings out of sight means it’s out of mind for you and your audience; one less thing to worry about while presenting.

 Presenting in Zoom while you’re at home or traveling is a technological wonder in itself.
 But technology can be frustrating at times too.

-Days before your presentation, double-check (or triple check!) the following:
+Before your presentation, double-check the following:

 - Make sure that your laptop, computer, lighting, headset, webcam, microphone, and internet connection are working.
 Have backup equipment if possible.

 - Familiarize yourself with the Zoom app and other relevant software you’re going to use during the presentation.

 - Close unnecessary browsers, applications, or software before the presentation.
 Turn off your laptop or desktop notifications.
 The goal is to optimize and speed up the device to have a smooth presentation.

 - Prepare a PDF version of your presentation slides and have an extra copy of your presenter notes in case of technical mishaps with your slides.
 It also makes sense to have a short link to your presentation that you can share with the audience.